ripl-org/sockit/README.md

       --record_id RECORD_ID
-                            field name corresponding to the record ID [default: 1-based index] --title TITLE         field name corresponding to the title [default: 'title']
+                            field name corresponding to the record ID [default: 1-based index] --title TITLE         field name corresponding to the title [default: 'title'] --score SCORE SCORE   weight likely SOCs by matches to nodes and nouns [default: 1 2]

 Alternatively, you can load the `sockit` package in a python script and process titles one at a time with the `search()` method: